gognjen/gognjen.github.io/_posts/2014-10-30-make-your-own-web-scraping-tool-with-python.markdown

 </html>
 {% endhighlight %}

+In `parse_page_and_return_next_page_url()` function I'm going to use lxml library and XPath query language.
+You can also use CSS element selection language for this if you want.

-And this is how my function looks like.
+And this is how my function looks like:

 {% highlight python %}
 from lxml import html